davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -Wmissing-field-initializers, -Wno-missing-field-initializers, -W, -Wextra, -Wno-extra

-  Warn if a structures initializer has some fields missing.
+  Warn if a structure's initializer has some fields missing.
 For example, the following code causes such a warning, because ``x.h`` is implicitly zero: